 This dog breed is said to have descended from the Roman war dogs.
 It is classified as a guard dog as it has been used severally to guard property and animals alike.
 They are big and bulky and it is a surprise they have been adopted as pets.
 The surprise is more because they actually love children.
-Discover more about our Cane Corso puppies for sale below!
+Petland is honored to offer first-class Cane Corso puppies for sale and our caring team of puppy specialists will help answer any questions you may have.

 Well given that they are very energetic, exercise must be intense for them.
 If you’re running or walking them, it should be up to a mile in addition to about 20 minutes of training.
 They should be properly exercised.